TianLangHin/Y2022_UltimateTicTacToe/src/Rust/ut3b2l/interface.md

 Throughout the life of the program, it will store the history of the current game as a sequence of board and move pairs.
-The very first entry in this sequence will always be the chosen starting position and a null move (represented by the `NULL_MOVE` value internally.
+The very first entry in this sequence will always be the chosen starting position and a null move (represented by the `NULL_MOVE` value internally).

 Currently, it only takes input when it is not thinking.
 This will be fixed in later versions.